Victim Service Review

-As part of this review, the CIJ is mapping and exploring the operation and relationship of these services, as well as the awareness and referral pathways to and between services.
-The project involves consultation with professional stakeholders, and qualitative research with victims of crime about their experiences of this support system: the kinds of support they received; the effectiveness of this support; and the extent to which existing services met their often wide and varied needs.
+As part of this review, the CIJ mapped and explored the operation and relationship of these services, as well as the awareness and referral pathways to and between services.
+The project involved consultation with professional stakeholders, and qualitative research with 37 victims of crime about their experiences of this support system; the kinds of support they received; the effectiveness of this support; and the extent to which existing services met their often wide and varied needs.

-Highlighting these needs – as well as the diversity and complexity of people who experience crime – is a crucial step towards unpacking the often simplistic debate around criminal justice systems, as well as default assumptions about what victims really want.
+Highlighting the needs, as well as the diversity and complexity, of people who experience crime is a crucial step towards unpacking the often simplistic debate around criminal justice systems, as well as default assumptions about what victims really want.

 Findings from the CIJ’s research directly with victims of crime have been released.”